-- Rear Door Open and Rear Door Close buttons must be located below the Front Door Open and Front Door Close buttons.
+- a.
+Rear Door Open and Rear Door Close buttons must be located below the Front Door Open and Front Door Close buttons.
 They must have "REAR OPEN" and "REAR CLOSE" legibly and indelibly identified by letters in the face of the respective button. - 12.
 Red Emergency Alarm button that must be located below the car operating buttons.
-Mount the emergency alarm button not lower than 889 mm (35 in.) above the finished floor.
-It must be connected to audible signaling devices.
+Mount the emergency alarm button not lower than 875 mm (35 in.) above the finished floor.
+It must be connected to

+- audible signaling devices.
 Provide audible signaling devices including the necessary wiring. - 13.
 Emergency Help push button must activate two-way communications by Auto Dial telephone system that is compatible with the VAMC's telephone system.
-Help button must be LED illuminated and flash when call is acknowledged.
-Legibly and indelibly label the button "HELP" in the face of the button with 12.5 mm (.50 in.) high letters. - E. The service operation panel in the lower section must contain the following items: - Light switch labeled "LIGHTS" for controlling interior car lighting with its two positions marked "ON" and "OFF". - Inspection switch that will disconnect normal operation and activate hoistway access switches at terminal landings.
-Switch must be labeled "ACCESS ENABLE" with its two positions marked "ON" and "OFF". - Three-position switch labeled "FAN" with its positions marked "HIGH", "LOW" and "OFF" for controlling car ventilating blower.

-- Two-position, spring return toggle switch or push button to test the emergency light and alarm device.
+Help button must be LED white light illuminated and flash when call is acknowledged.
+Legibly and indelibly label the button "HELP" in the face of the button with 12.5 mm (.50 in.) high letters. - E. The service operation panel, in the lower section must contain the following items: - 1.
+Light switch labeled "LIGHTS" for controlling interior car lighting with its two positions marked "ON" and "OFF". - 2.
+Inspection switch that will disconnect normal operation and activate hoistway access switches at terminal landings.
+Switch must be labeled "ACCESS ENABLE" with its two positions marked "ON" and "OFF". - 3.
+Three position switch labeled "FAN" with its positions marked "HIGH", "LOW" and "OFF" for controlling car ventilating blower. - 4.
+Two position, spring return, toggle switch or push button to test the emergency light and alarm device.
 It must be labeled "TEST EMERGENCY LIGHT AND ALARM". - 5.
-Two-position toggle switch labeled "Independent Service" with its positions marked "ON" and "OFF".
-(Delete if on face of panel).
+Independent service switch labeled "ON" AND "OFF".
+(Delete if key switch on face of panel).

 SPEC WRITER NOTE: Freight elevator, provide emergency stop switch in the face of the car operating panel.
-Passenger or service elevator provide stop switch inside the service panel.
+Passenger or service elevator provide stop switch on the face of MCOP or inside the service panel.